hasindu2008/f5c/_docs/r10train.md

     AAAAAACAM	109.249	13.1459	1	1
     AAAAAACAT	107.25	11.8888	1	1
     ```
     Make sure that `r10_450bps.cpg.9mer.template.round9.summmary.tsv` has the column "was_trained" set to 1 for k-mers with CG and MG.
-If the outputs are empty or if all k-mers are not trained (happened to us at the beginning), it could be due to multiple reasons.
+If the outputs are empty or if all k-mers are not trained (which happened to us at the beginning), it could be due to multiple reasons.
 I had to manually replace the inbuilt .inl model in nanopolish with values from the trained nucletide model `trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model` (see [here](https://github.com/hiruna72/nanopolish/commit/5c7d01372abaef2aa2de9fde7227b1b09d34ea88)).
 If you are using the latest r10 branch from https://github.com/hiruna72/nanopolish/ or the binary download from [here](https://f5c.page.link/r10train) this is already done for you.
     These issues may help debugging if you are having troubles:  [#825](https://github.com/jts/nanopolish/issues/825), [#761](https://github.com/jts/nanopolish/issues/761),  [#1059](https://github.com/jts/nanopolish/issues/1059), [#1064](https://github.com/jts/nanopolish/issues/1064).

 11. To see how the training went, I used f5c call-methylation with trained methylation models from each round.
-For this I used a ~30X chr22 HG2 dataset.
+For this, I used a ~30X chr22 HG2 dataset.
     ```
     f5c call-methylation -x hpc-low -b hg2_prom_lsk114/chr22/hac/reads.bam  -r hg2_prom_lsk114/chr22/hac/reads.fastq  -g /genome/hg38noAlt.fa --slow5 hg2_prom_lsk114/chr22/PGXX22394_reads_chr22.blow5  --kmer-model trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model --meth-model trained_meth_models/r10_450bps.cpg.9mer.template.round9.model > meth.tsv
     f5c meth-freq -i meth.tsv -s > meth-freq.tsv
     ```
     Then I used the methylation comparison method described [here](https://nanopolish.readthedocs.io/en/latest/quickstart_call_methylation.html).
-For your convience, I have put the necessary scripts and the data to be downloaded under `eval/meth/` from [here](https://f5c.page.link/r10train).
+For your convenience, I have put the necessary scripts and the data to be downloaded under `eval/meth/` from [here](https://f5c.page.link/r10train).
     ```
      echo -e "chromosome\tstart\tend\tnum_motifs_in_group\tcalled_sites\tcalled_sites_methylated\tmethylated_frequency\tgroup" > meth-freqchr22.tsv
     grep chr22 meth-freq.tsv >> meth-freqchr22.tsv